Daxanius/dines/README.md

-# dines
+# Dines
 The Google dinosaur game ported to the NES